Raziz1/Audio_Amplifier/README.md

 I ended up settling on the [LT1124](https://www.analog.com/en/products/lt1124.html) for the following reasons:
 * The power supply range was ±22V.
 My goal was to supply the positive rail with +20V and the negative rail with -20V
 * The slew rate can range from 3.9 - 4.5 V/us.
 To maintain high fidelity audio it is recommended to have a slew rate of 5V/us+.
 Nevertheless, we can determine the minimum slew rate given the expected output voltage and frequency.
 Our maximum output voltage should be 10V and our maximum frequency should be around 20kHz (The upper limit of human hearing).
-Using the slew rate formula ($Slew Rate = 2πfv$) .... ($2 * π * 20000 * 10 = 1.256V/μS$)
+Using the slew rate formula ($Slew Rate = 2πfv$)
+  * $2 * π * 20000 * 10 = 1.256V/μS$
-* The Gain-Bandwith product of this op-amp is 12.5 MHz which is more than enough since our operating range is expected to be from 20Hz - 20kHz.
+* The Gain-Bandwidth product of this op-amp is 12.5 MHz which is more than enough since our operating range is expected to be from 20Hz - 20kHz.
 * The op-amp also specifies low voltage noise typically around $2.7nV/√(Hz)$

-## DIODE
-When selecting the diode for this project I had to consider the following:
-* Forward voltage
-* Breakdown voltage
-* Recovery time

-I ended up settling on the [1N414](https://www.digikey.ca/en/products/detail/onsemi/1N4148/458603) for the following reasons:
-* The forward voltage of 1V at 10mA allowed me to bias the transistors in such a way that they were always conducting
-* The breakdown voltage of 100V is more than enough headroom that the amplified audio signal will not excedd this limit
-* Finally, the recovery time of 4ns is a relatively fast switching speed which should be more than enough in an audio amplification circuit

 ## N-MOSFET
 When selecting the NMOS for this project I had to consider the following:
+* Maximum VDS
+* VGS (Gate to source threshold voltage)
+* Maximum continuous current
+* Maximum power dissipation
+* Thermal characteristics
-*
+* Switching times

+I ended up settling on the [IPI80N04S4-03](https://www.infineon.com/cms/en/product/power/mosfet/automotive-mosfet/ipi80n04s4-03/) for the following reasons:
+* The maximum VDS is 40V.
+According to the LTSpice simulations this gives us plenty of overhead room
+* The gate to source threshold voltage (VGS) is typically 3V
+* The maximum continuous current (ID) is 80A which is far more than we actually need
+* The maximum power dissipation is 94 watts which is also far more than we actually need
+* The turn-on and turn-off delay time of the MOSFET is below 20ns which is relatively fast and should be suitable for this application.

 # Resources
 * LTSPICE